tropotek/betacrawler/README.md

 # Betacrawler

 Betacrawler is a basic tank control firmware for arduino processers.
 Use [Atom](https://atom.io/) and the [Platform IO](https://platformio.org/) IDE to compile.
-Here is a tutorial on that to get you started (https://youtu.be/EIkGTwLOD7o)
+If your not sure how to use PlatformIO here is a tutorial to get you started (https://youtu.be/EIkGTwLOD7o)

 It has some basic settings such as rxmin and rxmax and some minor stick filtering.
 These settings can be changed in the configuration.h file.